Jeznar/GitRepo/Documentation/Work_Log.md

 22.07.23 Created Hold Monster spell using DAE and configuration not a custom macro

+22.07.26 Added getTokenObjFromUuid to jez.log and progress on compulsion

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)